 Barrett was released by the Jets in February 2009 and is currently a free agent.
 He continues to search for answers in his mother’s unexplained disappearance.

 Anyone with information regarding Willie Rucker’s unsolved disappearance is asked to contact the Waterloo Police Department at 319-291-4340 ext.
 3, or Cedar Valley Crime Stoppers at 855-300-TIPS (8477).
-Anyone with information leading to an arrest is eligible for a $1,000.00 reward.
+There is a reward for information leading to an arrest in this case.